RetoSchmucki/climateExtract/README.md

 - Updated to E-OBS v29.0 (March 2024)
   1. extending data from January 1950 to December 2023
   2. fixed bug small negative values in ggd "be" method

-07/11/2023 ("Mountain-Rose")

-- Updated to E-OBS v28.0 (Oct 2023)
-  1. extending data from January 1950 to June 2023
-  2. fully update to the `terra` package
-  3. included the `geodata` package
-  4. removed former dependency on the `zoo` package

 #### Installation